wish5115/obsidian-floating-settings/README.md

 - The left panel can be hidden or shown.
 Selected tabs automatically scroll to the visible window.

+- Degrades to the default settings panel when Hover Editor is not installed or enabled.

 # Installation

 Go here to download [Floating Settings](https://github.com/wish5115/obsidian-floating-settings/releases/)